Getting into a Cardiology Sub-Specialty Program

 - Yale University New Haven, CT

 Not everybody can get into one of the top programs but many residents like to apply to at least one if they feel they have the necessary qualifications.
+To succeed in your application, you will need to write a quality personal statement for cardiology fellowship.

 If you want to choose particular variant, this post about echocardiography fellowships is for you!